Pyrdacor/Ambermoon/FileSpecs/Enumerations/TileFlags.md

 When an event on that tile triggers a battle event, this combat background will be used.

 # Ambermoon Advanced

 The "player invisible" bit is used in 3D to avoid animations.
 In this case the mid frame is shown.

+# Tile flags logic in the original

+There is a central function to retrieve the tile flags for a given map position.
+For world maps there is some logic to get the correct tile as there might be up to 4 maps visible on the screen at the same time.
+After that the logic is the same for all 2D maps.

+Get the map tile's back and front tile index and determine their tile flags.
+If a back or front tile index is 0, the tile flags are 0 as well.
+Otherwise the map's tileset is used to get the corresponding tileset tile data and the tile flags are retrieved from there.

+If there are no front tile flags or they have the "Use background tile flags" bit set, the back tile flags are used (otherwise the front tile flags.

+For 3D maps, if a block is empty (index 0) or map border (index 255), the tile flags are just 0.
+For walls, the wall tile flags are used.
+For objects the tile flags are constructed.
+The combat background index is just taken from the labdata header and then all "allow movement" bits are set.
+So objects will never block.

+For both 2D and 3D maps (but not world maps), if the source of interaction was a map character it is also checked if the map character is on the current tile and if so, it's tile flags are used (if they are not 0).

+Map characters can therefore specify combat background indices or collision flags, while for example 3D objects can't.